Desserts/TreatsTraditional Millionaire Shortbread Squares

 Millionaire Shortbread Squares

-My dad loves millionaire shortbread squares, it’s one of his favourite treats.
+My dad loves millionaire shortbread squares; it’s one of his favourite treats.

 He would always tell her that she made the best millionaire shortbread recipe that he’d ever tasted, and I don’t disagree.

-I still remember the anticipation of dad coming home when we were younger counting down the days before he would arrive back home.
+I still remember the anticipation of Dad coming home when we were younger, counting down the days before he would arrive back home.

-My dad still works offshore and will be coming to Canada to visit with the family and me with mom in a couple of weeks.
+My dad still works offshore and will be coming to Canada to visit with the family and me, with mom, in a couple of weeks.

 All those feelings of being a kid again are building inside of me as I await their arrival.

-I think I am more excited than the kids.
-So I am going to make a batch of his favourite millionaire shortbread squares and of course a cuppa tea.
+So, I am going to make a batch of his favourite millionaire shortbread squares and, of course, a cup of tea.

-The best treat you can have after such a long journey or for an after-dinner treat.
+The best treat you can have after such a long journey, or for an after-dinner treat.

 I look forward to showing my mom and dad more of my new home in Canada and making every second count while they are here with us.

-I love you Dad x
+I love you, Dad, x

 How To Make Millionaire Shortbread Squares